Understanding Figurative Art and its Most Influential Artists

 Figurative art is a highly varied and diverse genre of artwork, with pieces ranging from the most abstract and surreal, to meticulously detailed hyper realism - and everything in between.
 Artists and enthusiasts alike gravitate towards Figurative styles for many reasons: documentation, representation, reflection - this style allows the artist to present their subject and cultural values within the time was created.

-Discover Mark Demsteader's latest exhibition 'Elysium' - an exclusive collection of new and original work at Hancock Gallery.
+Discover Al Saralis' latest exhibition - an exclusive collection of new and original work at Hancock Gallery.
 Experience and purchase this show-stopping collection in gallery or online.

 Share on your Socials: